betaglot/plantabeta/docs/guide/Why/Productivity.md

 ### MoveFrequency

 - HoleOpen to HoleClose ratio is optimal when 1:1.
-Many Novice planters are greater than 1.
+Many Novice plantors are greater than 1.
 - When there are multiple MoveAlternatives, efficient when the Move with the lower BetaDifficulty is more frequent than an AlternativeMove with a higher MoveDifficulty.
-ExperiencedPlanters are performing easier Beta than NovicePlanter.
+ExperiencedPlantors are performing easier Beta than NovicePlantor.
 BetaExecution

 <h2>PageTags</h2>